 God has no favorites.
 His love includes everyone.

 Prayer: Thank You, Father, for Your love that includes all of us no matter who we are or what we have done!
-Help us to find our worth in Your love.
+Thank you that it is never too late because You are so loving.
 In Jesus’ Name, Amen.

 Scripture For Today: Remember me, O Lord, when You show favor to Your people, come to my aid when You save them.
 Psalm 106:4